 Wherever I am, I love to draw.
 People, animals.
 But people are my main subject these days.
 With a minimum of lines, colors, catching the emotion, moment, situation, atmosphere.
 Humanity.
 Because I believe that, no matter what, we are one people.
 Autonomous work, editorial work for magazines, work made as an Artist in Residence as well as portraits of people / animals on commission.
 Line drawings, pen on paper, as simple and direct as they are or further elaborated with water colors.
-If you are interested in buying some of my art or in hiring me to make a drawing / painting for you, have a look at my price list.

 In September and October 2019 I have been working on a series of portraits as an Artist In Residence in Paramaribo, Suriname.
 Twelve of these portraits were on show at the duo exhibition ‘Bezielde Lijnen’ with Rinaldo Klas, at Readytex Art Gallery during the month of October 2019 and one at the group exhibition Brasa Mi Ori at Arti et Amicitiae, Amsterdam, until January 17th 2020.
 You can have look at all portraits in this online album.